 WHAT OTHER FLOUR BLENDS CAN I USE TO MAKE GLUTEN-FREE BLUEBERRY MUFFINS?

 I like to use my own gluten-free flour blend recipe, but you can also use Ryze gluten-free flour, or Bob's Red Mill 1-to-1 gluten-free flour blend.

 HOW DO I STORE THESE GLUTEN-FREE BLUEBERRY MUFFINS?

 Allow them to cool, and then store them in an airtight container for 4-5 days.

 CAN I MAKE THESE GLUTEN-FREE BLUEBERRY MUFFINS AHEAD OF TIME?

 Yes, they last for 4-5 days, so if you use them within that period, it will work.
 Alternatively, freeze them.

 Yes, you can freeze gluten-free blueberry muffins.
 Make sure to wait until they come to room temperature before you place them in an airtight container in the freezer.
 I find gluten-free muffins to last about 4 days in an airtight container, assuming they aren't devoured sooner.

-If you're like me, every once in a while you want to be able to throw a gluten-free muffin mix together.
-Here are some that we've tried.
+If you're like me, occasionally, you want to be able to throw a gluten-free muffin mix together.
+Here are some that we've tried:

 - King Arthur Gluten-Free Muffin Mix